grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Percy scaled the ladder to the control room, and raised the periscope, twisting it around as it rose to aim it at the heading of the contact -- somewhere on their rear starboard quarter.
 She did not expect to see anything, and there was nothing to see -- the distance was still too far.
 But a visual check was the practical and right thing to do first.
 She lowered the periscope.

 [//]: # (### They submerge to periscope depth)

+[//]: # ( **Note: add here: Shakes expressing his worry about the depth on the Gnat -- that 30 meters was just a guess, and he never actually had the boat that deep**)

 "Hemi..."
 Percy hesitated, "I think we gotta submerge to periscope depth -- get the sail underwater -- and shut down the diesels.
 Run on the _Gnat's_ remaining batteries.
 How long can we last like that?"